tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/README.md

 C:\temp>git clone https://github.com/tracktownsoftware/SpreadsheetGearExplorerSamples_VSCode.git
 ```

-**2. After cloning this repo, you will find these workspace files in your local SpreadsheetGearExplorerSamples folder:**
+**2. You will find these workspace files in your local SpreadsheetGearExplorerSamples_VSCode folder:**

 - **Sample code workspaces for Windows only**
   - SpreadsheetGearExplorer_WindowsForms.code-workspace